skvadrik/re2c/src/examples.rst

 Recognizing integers: the sentinel method
 -----------------------------------------

+This example is very simple, yet practical.
+We assume that the input is small (fits in one continuous piece of memory).
+We also assume that some characters never occur in well-formed input (but may occur in ill-formed input).
+This is often the case in simple real-world tasks like parsing program options, converting strings to numbers, determining binary file type based on magic in the first few bytes, efficiently switching on a string and many others.
-This program simply loops over its commad-line arguments and tries to match each argument against one of the four patterns: binary, octal, decimal and hexadecimal integer literals.
+Our example program simply loops over its commad-line arguments and tries to match each argument against one of the four patterns: binary, octal, decimal and hexadecimal integer literals.
 The numbers are not *parsed* (their numeric value is not retrieved), they are merely *recognized*.